JonaCRC/denseFLMM/README.md

 # Installation
-To install the latest patched version directly from Github, please use devtools::install_github("denseFLMM").
+To install the latest patched version directly from Github, please use devtools::install_github("JonaCRC/denseFLMM").